 Schmidt writes how companies can overcome this trap: “The question to ask isn’t what will be true, but what could be true.
 Asking what will be true entails making a prediction, which is folly in a fast-moving world.
 Asking what could be true entails imagination: What thing that is unimaginable when abiding by conventional wisdom is in fact imaginable?”

 So, ask what thing that is unimaginable when abiding by 2010 conventional wisdom is in fact imaginable in 2020?

 My limited nominations :

-- Expensive college credentials become much less important in this coming decade, going the way of NYC/London taxi medallions.
-Unimaginable in 2010 when it Colleges were raking £$£$ in hand over fist.
+- Expensive college credentials become much less important in this coming decades, going the way of NYC/London taxi medallions.
+Unimaginable in 2010 when colleges were raking in the £$£$ .

 - A hiatus of the Neoliberalism Model as it pertains to free trade.
 Unimaginable in 2010 when free trade deals were all the rage.

 - ‘the world will change irrevocably postcovid’ – I suspect we will be surprised in hindsight by how little time it takes to get back to how it was before covid in most spheres (esp with reference to travel, work, entertainment).
 We will go back to normal as we knew it before 2020, until 2019.
 We will not go into a “new normal” in 2021.

 - FI/RE and Prepper thinking goes mainstream.
 Unimaginable in 2010 when it was the domain of the paranoid and the weirdos.